NEET Exam > NEET Notes > Physics Class 12 > Ohm's Law & Drift of Electrons

 • As a result of this, all of them are accelerated from the negative to the positive end of the conductor.

-• This happens in all successive collisions and the process continues till the electrons reach the positive end of the conductor.
+• This happens in all successive collisions, and the process continues till the electrons reach the positive end of the conductor.

-• So each electron, in addition to its thermal velocity, acquires a velocity component in a direction opposite to the direction of the electric field due to acceleration given by the applied electric field.
+• So each electron, in addition to its thermal velocity, acquires a velocity component in a direction opposite to the direction of the electric field due to the acceleration given by the applied electric field.

 At any given time, an electron has a velocity,